 Who doesn’t long for a lavender hedgerow?

 A PHENOMENALLY DRY SENSE OF HUMOR

-Perhaps due to its growing popularity, lavender is now a denizen of most American gardens.
+Perhaps due to its growing popularity, lavender is now commonplace in most American gardens.
 Yet, I often find it planted in all the wrong places, in particular part-shade.
-Like all lavender varieties, Phenomenal needs full sun to thrive.
+All lavender varieties, including Phenomenal, need full sun to thrive.
 That means 6 hours or more of direct sunlight a day.